 For discussions in Portuguese, there is Lua BR, the Brazilian version of lua-l.

 No, just use the mailing list.
 If you want to read the postings using a web interface, see the archives at Gmane and MARC.
 You may want also want to search the archives.

-First, try to make sure you have indeed found a bug.
-Please check whether the problem has been already reported (and probably fixed).
-Try also posting to the mailing list: someone else might have come across the same problem and have a fix or an explanation.
-You may want to search the archives to see whether the problem has been discussed before.
+First, try to make sure that you have indeed found a bug.
+Check whether the problem has been already reported (and probably fixed).
+Search the archives of the mailing list to see whether someone else has come across the same problem and have a fix or an explanation.
+After that research, if you still think you may have found a bug, post a report in the mailing list.

 Lua is used in many products and projects around the world, including several well-known games.
 The full list is too long for us to keep track.
 See a list of lists.

 Yes, several.
 See the complete list here.
 Roberto's book, Programming in Lua, is a detailed and authoritative introduction to all aspects of Lua programming written by Lua's chief architect.
 The fourth edition appeared in 2016 and is also available as an e-book.
 The first edition was published in 2003 and is freely available online.
 Previous editions are available in several languages.
 There are several books on Lua by other authors as well.

 You can help to support the Lua project by buying a book published by Lua.org and by making a donation.

 You can also help to spread the word about Lua by buying Lua products at Zazzle and CafePress.